bytecodealliance/wasmtime/docs/lang-ruby.md

 ## More examples and contributing

-To learn more, check out the [more adavanced examples](https://github.com/bytecodealliance/wasmtime-rb/tree/main/examples) and the [API documentation](https://bytecodealliance.github.io/wasmtime-rb/latest/).
+To learn more, check out the [more advanced examples](https://github.com/bytecodealliance/wasmtime-rb/tree/main/examples) and the [API documentation](https://bytecodealliance.github.io/wasmtime-rb/latest/).
-If you have any questions or found an issue, make sure to open an issue on the [GitHub repository](https://github.com/bytecodealliance/wasmtime-rb).
+If you have any questions, do not hesitate to open an issue on the [GitHub repository](https://github.com/bytecodealliance/wasmtime-rb).